'Ultra-rare' purple-pink diamond sells for a record $26.6M

-According to the chairman of Sotheby's jewelry division, Gary Schuler, the diamond's rarity is a result of its size and color, which has been graded as "Fancy Vivid Purple-Pink."
-The jewel has also been classified as "internally flawless," a measure of its clarity, while the stone belongs to a rare subgroup of diamonds that contain little to no nitrogen.
+According to the chairman of Sotheby's jewelry division, Gary Schuler, the diamond's rarity is a result of its size and color, which had been graded as "Fancy Vivid Purple-Pink."
+The jewel had also been classified as "internally flawless," a measure of its clarity, while the stone belongs to a rare subgroup of diamonds that contain little to no nitrogen.

-"Only 1% of all pink diamonds are larger than 10 carats and only 4% of all pink diamonds are graded 'Fancy Vivid' and display a rich, vivid color," Schuler said in a press statement.
+"Only 1% of all pink diamonds are larger than 10 carats and only 4% of all pink diamonds are graded 'Fancy Vivid' and display a rich, vivid color," Schuler said in a press statement prior to the sale.
 "Having the opportunity to offer a large polished pink diamond ... with the richness of color and purity of The Spirit of the Rose is therefore truly exceptional."

 Pink diamonds are increasing in value faster than those of any other color, according to the non-profit organization Fancy Color Research Foundation, which found that prices grew by 116% between 2010 and 2019.